This document describes DOCA DPACC Compiler and instructions about DPA toolchain setup and usage.

 __dpa_global__ attribute along the data type itself.

-- They must have a copy of the definition in all translation units where they are used as kernel arguments
+- They must have a copy of the definition in all translation units where they are used as global function arguments

 - They cannot have pointers, variable length arrays, and flexible arrays as members